rebekahkahn/mantisplace-reactnative-design/README.md

 # Mantis Place redesign

 This project was created using [Expo-CLI](https://docs.expo.io/workflow/expo-cli/).
-Optimizing for Android, then later tweaking for web and ios.
+Optimizing for Android, then later tweaking for iOS.

+Here is a live view of the design so far on [snack](https://snack.expo.io/7ZhBVKvqw).

 NOTE: After today, I am moving back to working on the react project.
 I will add logic there first (involving hooks and redux); then will translate to here for practice.